tueimage/LVI-Detection/README.md

 # LVI-Detection

 This repository contains code and models for detecting Lymphovascular Invasion (LVI) in breast cancer tissues using deep learning techniques.
-The approach is based on Multiple Instance Learning (MIL) and leverages histological data for the automated classification of cancerous tissues.

 ## Table of Contents